sindresorhus/electron-is-dev/readme.md

 You can force development mode by setting the `ELECTRON_IS_DEV` environment variable to `1`.

+## FAQ

+### How is this different than [`app.isPackaged`](https://www.electronjs.org/docs/api/app#appispackaged-readonly)?

+This package existed long before that property.
+The benefit of this package is that you can override the value using an environment variable.

 ## Related

 - [electron-util](https://github.com/sindresorhus/electron-util) - Useful utilities for developing Electron apps